joffreybesos/d2r-mapview/README.md

 **Other notes**

+- Press H to see help in game
 - You can exit the maphack with Shift+F10
 - You can also right click the icon in the system tray.
 - This MH will automatically exit when you exit D2R.